 Typography – it’s a whole world of serifs, sans serifs and slabs, and sometimes deciphering the terminology can be confusing.
-We have created this guide to help you out with the A-Z of fonts.
+Here at Juno, we have created this guide to help you out with the A-Z of fonts.
 By the way, ‘typography’ is the family name, and ‘font’ is the style name, like Arial Italics or Arial Bold (note: we don’t use Arial).
 Learning more about the basics of typography will put you in good stead when it comes to knowing what’s right and not right for your brand (because who doesn’t appreciate good kerning when you see it).

 Let us explain…